FAQ

 Not necessarily.
 Below are your options if you would like to apply to more than one mission statement:

-- Option 1: Create a general cover letter that speaks to all the mission statements you are applying to.
+• Option 1: Create a general cover letter that speaks to all the mission statements you are applying to.
 Submit a single Grant Application form and check all the mission statement boxes that align.
 (Students don’t see that page.
 We take it out when we organize all the materials.)

-- Option 2: Create tailored cover letters that highlight specific aspects of your organization to meet the unique concerns of different mission statements.
+• Option 2: Create tailored cover letters that highlight specific aspects of your organization to meet the unique concerns of different mission statements.
 Groups will receive the cover letter specifically designed for them.
 Submit a single Grant Application Form and check all the boxes that align.

-- Please do not submit tailored cover letters if you are only making minor changes to the letter (such as including a mission statement # or customizing the salutation – please use “Dear CommuniCare Grantmakers” instead).
+• Please do not submit tailored cover letters if you are only making minor changes to the letter (such as including a mission statement # or customizing the salutation – please use “Dear CommuniCare Grantmakers” instead).
 This makes the admin on the back-end much more difficult.

-- Option 3: Create tailored cover letters and tailored Grant Application Forms.
+• Option 3: Create tailored cover letters and tailored Grant Application Forms.
 Orgs that choose this option usually have a variety of different programs and want to match a request for program support to a specific cover letter.
 This option requires multiple uploads.

 The CARE Foundation asks students to award minimum grant amounts of $1,000, but we do not restrict the number of organizations that students can select.
 When asking for a dollar amount, keep in mind that students often try to increase their impact by spreading their funds around the community.
 A very large request may discourage students if they feel they cannot meet your needs.

 High school students are your primary audience.
 You can address them directly as “Dear Students” or “CommuniCare Grantmakers.”
-You can use The CARE Foundation address in lieu of a school address:
+Please use a standard greeting, unless you are heavily tailoring your cover letter to a specific mission statement.

 1121 SW Salmon St.